Beginners Guide To Kites

 Lastly the line or rope which you hold is usually made of dacron.

 History of Kites

-Originating from China nearly 3000 years ago, they spread rapidly to other corners of asia and were popular in countries like Japan and India.
+Originating from China nearly 3000 years ago is where we believe the history of kites began, they spread rapidly to other corners of Asia and were popular in countries like Japan and India.
 However, It wasn’t until the 1600’s that they had reached Europe and the USA.

 The first Kites were made from light materials that were available all them years ago like paper or fabrics such as silk.
 The frame (poles) were often made from bamboo and flexible types of wood and the line was twine.